-We can’t let this rollback happen: Our sanctuaries protect our marine life, safeguard our coastal lifestyle, and give fish stocks across Australia the chance to rebuild and thrive.
+We can’t let this rollback happen: Our sanctuaries protect our marine life, safeguard our coastal lifestyle, and give fish populations across Australia the chance to rebuild and thrive.
 Together we created the world’s largest network of marine sanctuaries.
 Now it is our actions that can stop them being taken away.

 Let your MP know why sanctuaries are important to you, and ask them to represent your view by helping to Save our Sanctuaries.

 Messages in your own words work because your MP will measure how much you care by seeing how much effort you’ve put into contacting them.
 Keeping it positive and highlighting why it matters to you will make it most effective.

 We’ll also send a copy to Federal Environment Minister Greg Hunt so he can see just how much support there is for sanctuaries.

 If you’d like some tips, here are a few ideas about what to say.

 - Marine sanctuaries protect important feeding and breeding areas, and give fish populations the chance to rebuild and thrive.